INDIVIDUAL, COUPLES &

-I have supported clients to explore a range of issues, including:
+I have supported individual clients with a range of experiences, including:

 -